Hearty Miso Soup ~

-I've found that miso is often misunderstood in the western culture, which is unfortunate because it's so incredibly beneficial for our health.
+I find that miso is often misunderstood in the western culture, which is unfortunate because it has so many health benefits.
 Miso is a thick paste made with fermented soybeans and different types of grains.
-It's used for making sauces, pickling vegetables or meats, and for making one of my absolute favorites ~ Miso Soup.
+It's used for making sauces, pickling vegetables or meats, and for making one of my absolute favorites, this Hearty Miso Soup.
 Miso is high in protein, vitamins and minerals and it's definitely worth trying if you haven't before.
 This soup is a staple in our diet during the fall and winter months.
-Anytime one of us feels a cold coming on, I whip up a batch and it helps stop the cold virus in its tracks.
+Anytime one of us feels a cold coming on, I whip up a batch.
+It helps stop the cold virus in its tracks.

 2 Tbsp avocado oil

 1 1/2 Tbsp fresh ginger, peeled and grated

 3 celery stalks, thinly sliced